4-inch recessed lights are relatively concentrated and suitable for

 Keep your budget in mind.

 The six-inch recessed lights are a bit more expensive than their counterparts, but it takes fewer of them to create a similar illumination outcome.
-When charting your expenses, don't forget to account for long-term costs to ensure you're getting the best deal possible.

 How to Manage Recessed Lighting Successfully